-- Login to Exchange Admin Center (EAC), click on “Servers” on the left pane, you will have “Certificates” option on right side on screen.
-Click on “Certificates” tab.
+- Login to Exchange Admin Center (EAC), click on “Servers” on the left pane, you will have the “Certificates” option on the right side of the screen.
+Click on the “Certificates” tab.

 - Select “Create a request for a certificate from a certification authority option”.
 Click “Next”.

 - You have a box in which type friendly name i.e. Exchange 2016 SAN certificate.
 Click Next.

 - The next screen is for the wildcard certificate.
 (If you have purchased Wildcard SSL, click the box and add a root domain name as *.domain.com, otherwise leave it unchecked).

 - Click “Browse” and select mailbox server.
 This is the server where certificate requests will be kept.
 Click Next.

 - Now, specify the domain names that you wish to include in the certificate.
 However, you can specify domain names on the next screen as shown below.

 - You can edit/delete additional domain names here.

 - On the next screen, fill in organization information and click “next”.